hpsin/handbook/README.md

 ## Security considerations

+- The `client_secret` must not be shared with user-accessible parts of the OAuth client if you are implementing a webapp with a front-end and back-end (known as a "confidential client" in OAuth).
+However, it is inevitable that you must embed your `client_secret` in native applications or "public clients", which cannot keep something secret from the user executing the code.
+This means that native applications can be spoofed by counterfeit clients ([compare Section 10.1 of OAuth 2.0 spec](https://tools.ietf.org/html/rfc6749#section-10.1)).
-- The `client_secret` must not be shared with user-accessible parts of the OAuth client, such as browser-based application clients or native applications, in order to prevent counterfeit clients ([compare Section 10.1 of OAuth 2.0 spec](https://tools.ietf.org/html/rfc6749#section-10.1)).
-If an attacker would manage to intercept the redirect after authorization was granted, they could use the known `client_id` and `client_secret` to generate a token themselves.
-GitHub does not support the [PKCE extension](https://tools.ietf.org/html/rfc7636).
+- Use `state` and [PKCE](https://tools.ietf.org/html/rfc7636) to protect your authentication flow.
+If an attacker would manage to intercept the redirect after authorization was granted, they could use the known `client_id` and `client_secret` (leaked or gathered from a public client) to generate a token themselves.
 - The client should request access tokens with the minimal scope necessary.
 - Avoid passing access tokens as part of URLs.
 Browser history or request logs can expose tokens unknowingly.
 The client’s configured `redirect_url` must point to one of two things:
   1. The client back-end, which can directly retrieve the OAuth Access token and use it to authenticate as the user.
 The Authorization server can persist the token if future requests authenticated as the user will be necessary for the OAuth app.